I used to land in an exciting destination and then leave my phone on airplane mode the entire time.

 - Free WhatsApp for 30 days every time you load money or make a purchase with your account.
 You won’t get billed for data usage when you use WhatsApp

-- 24/7 support by phone, WhatsApp or email (their are very quick to reply)
+- 24/7 support by phone, WhatsApp or email (I use the WhatsApp support when I have questions and they are very quick to reply)

 Need to Know